Book Character Name Ideas: 90+ Names by Genre

 Miriam Castellan

 Biblical in its first name and fortress-like in its surname, this combination suggests a woman who has built walls around herself for good reason.
-Ideal for literary fiction exploring themes of faith, identity, and the courage required to let someone in
+It fits literary fiction about faith, identity, and the risk of letting someone in

 - 4